dsmith111/ICER-Python/README.md

 - [ ] Step 4: Image Quality and Compression Controlling

 ## Quick Links
+_Note: Equations are in LateX which does not display properly in the official GitHub mobile app_

 - [How does Wavelet Transformation Work?](https://github.com/dsmith111/ICER-Python/blob/master/ICERPython/Wavelets/README.md)
 - [How does Bit-plane Coding Work?](https://github.com/dsmith111/ICER-Python/blob/master/ICERPython/BitPlaneCoding/README.md)